Enter SuperShuttle 2.0 (ugly van not included).

 The biggest selling point of the service here is peace of mind.
 There have been times where I've waited up to 15 minutes for a ride or have had up to three drivers cancel on me (in a row!) trying to hitch a ride to JFK.
 Even if the flat tire rule exists, I'd rather not invoke it unless I have to.
 So, EXACTLY, how much is security worth it to you?

 Taking Wingz for a ride (in the cities it serves)

 It's like my own personal Pegasus, lol.

-Honestly, it’s a lot like any other well-funded app these days, so I’m going to vomit forth a bunch of screenshots after this paragraph.
-For the most part, the actual experience to the Austin airport was uneventful.
-Because that’s how it should be.
+Honestly, it's a lot like any other well-funded app these days, so I'm going to vomit forth a bunch of screenshots after this paragraph.
+The actual experience to the Austin airport was uneventful.
+Because that's how it should be.